TorchAuth/vite-plugin-wrangler-spa/README.md

 This solves a major pain point that currently exists, where you cannot work locally with LiveReload for the React project, you are forced to use `preview`.
-This plugin allows both the React SPA and Cloudflare functions to run with LiveReload locally.
+This plugin allows both the React SPA and Cloudflare functions to run with LiveReload locally, and at the same time.

 - Write React code the same as any other Vite project, with LiveReload
 - Cloudflare function code can be written within the `functions` directory